 HEALTH OFFICE AND IMMUNIZATIONS

-All students beginning grades K, 1, 3, 5, 7, 9, 11 and all new entrants to the school district must have a physical exam per Education Law Article 19 and Regulations of the Commissioner of Education.
-Please be reminded that all physical exams must be completed within the twelve months prior to the start of the school year in which the exam is required.
+All students beginning grades K, 1, 3, 5, 7, 9, 11 and all new entrants to the school district must have a physical examination per Education Law Article 19 and Regulations of the Commissioner of Education.
+Please be reminded that all physical exams must be completed within the twelve months prior to the start of the school year in which the exam is required and be performed by a New York State medical provider.
 If the exam is not returned to the school by September 30th or 15 days after registration, the school reserves the right to request that the school medical provider (MD or NP) conduct a medical appraisal of your child.

 Homework will count for 20% of the overall grade.
 A student will be given one day to make up a homework assignment if they were in class when the assignment was given and they were in class when the assignment was due, but did not complete and turn in the homework assignment.
 Completed homework turned in late will count as 65% of the original value of that assignment.
 (Subject to change.
 Any updates will be communicated to the students and parents as it will also be posted on the website.)